OsmoSystems/picamraw/README.md

 raw_bayer.bayer_order   # A `BayerOrder` enum that describes the arrangement of the R,G,G,B pixels in the bayer_array
 ```

 # Testing

+This package is tested using [`tox`](https://tox.readthedocs.io/).
+To run tests, simply `pip install tox` and then run `tox`.

 Note: this code has only been tested against an image captured with camera version V2 and sensor_mode 0.

 # Attribution
-This library was forked from the [PiCamera](https://github.com/waveform80/picamera) package and heavily modified using [this gist](https://gist.github.com/rwb27/c2ea3afb204a634f9f21a99bd8dd1541) as inspiration.
+This library was forked from the [PiCamera](https://github.com/waveform80/picamera) package and heavily modified.